emmajanedrews/base-template/_posts/2017-09-07-the-latest-update-on-the-dfw-market.md

 I’ve got a quick market update to share with you today regarding DFW real estate.
 To put it simply, we’re in a great market right now.
 Last year, we were the second-strongest market in the entire country.
 Since then, we’ve gotten even stronger.

 Our home sales are up by 5% in the last year.
 Our average sale price is also up to $299,000 after being at $261,000 just a few years ago.
 Homes are also continuing to sell even quicker, with the average days on market currently sitting at 41.
-With a lack of available homes to purchase, buyers are having to compete over what’s available.That’s part of the reason we’re seeing all these increases.
+With a lack of available homes to purchase, buyers are having to compete over what’s available.
+That’s part of the reason we’re seeing all these increases.

 {% include pullquote.html %}